evykassirer/notes/cs240/class_notes.md

  - For i ≥ 0, Di is used to determine the i’th output character
  - After writing the i’th character to output, both encoder and decoder update Di to Di+1
 - Note that both encoder and decoder must have the same information.
 Usually encoding and decoding algorithms will have the same cost.
+- we store the adaptive dictionary as a TRIE!

+##April 2

 ###Lempel-Ziv